Genivia/ugrep/README.md

 for **ugrep** to search a single short word by optimizing `memchr`.

 With respect to T-8: **ugrep** and ripgrep use threads to search files simultaneously.
-Ripgrep has a CPU utilization of 627.2% for the concurrent search T-8.
+Ripgrep has a CPU utilization of 627.2% for this concurrent search.
 By contrast, **ugrep** is much more efficient with a CPU utilization of 276% for the same concurrent search.
-In fact, just spawning two threads (as specified by `-J2`) yields about the same **ugrep** high performance on this machine!
+In fact, just spawning two threads (as specified by `-J2`) yields about the same **ugrep** performance on this machine!

 In some cases we decided in favor of features and safety over performance.
 For example, **ugrep** considers files binary when containing invalid UTF encodings